MxhammadMohsin/University-Student-Success-Study-Analyzing-Study-Session-Engagement-and-Assignment-Performance/README.md

 # University-Student-Success-Study-Analyzing-Study-Session-Engagement-and-Assignment-Performance
-As a university student striving for success, understanding the most effective strategies for academic achievement is paramount.
+A university student striving for success, understanding the most effective strategies for academic achievement is paramount.
 This repository contains data collected from a survey designed by data analytics professor to investigate the relationship between study session attendance, assignment
 The survey, administered to students, includes the following questions:
 1. How many years have you been in school?
 2. Are you a full-time or part-time student?